MyScript/MyScriptJS/samples/text/README.md

 #### Handle canvas events

-The second step consists in handling canvas event to draw on it and catch stroke to be recognized.
+Then, you need to handle canvas events so that strokes can be drawn and caught to be recognized.
-For that we will use an external lib, [HandJS](https://handjs.codeplex.com/) to simplify browsers specifics events manipulation.
+To do so, we suggest you use [HandJS](https://handjs.codeplex.com/), an external library intended for supporting pointer events on every browser.<br>
-We will add pointerId check to capture only stroke drawing, and not dragging.
+Besides, the pointerId variable needs to be added: Its role is make sure that events follow a proper workflow (down, move, up).

 ```html
 <script type="text/javascript" src="../../hand.minified-1.3.8.js"></script>